enso-managers/home/tools/manual-sheet2reqif.md

 that are not listed in the worksheet _{Enumerations}_ are ignored during import.

-_Note: Excel® assists the user in entering values through a selection box when the values listed in the "{Enumerations}" worksheet are selected for the respective column using the menu Data > Data Tools > Data Validation._
+_Note: Excel® assists the user in entering values through a selection box when the values listed in the "{Enumerations}" spreadsheet are selected for the respective column using the menu Data > Data Tools > Data Validation._

 This &#x2913;&#xA0;<a href="./examples/Example%20Telephone-Connection-Request%20{Requirements}.xlsx" target="_blank">example</a>
 shows the described conventions.
 Here vocabulary terms have also been chosen for the enumerated attribute values.
 These are replaced in SpecIF Editor/Viewer by terms of the active national language, for example _SpecIF:priorityHigh_ is displayed as _hoch_ if German is selected in the browser.
-Of course, any terms can be used in the Excel worksheet, which will then be passed unchanged to the ReqIF attribute value, however without a defined meaning.
+Of course, any terms can be used in the spreadsheet, which will then be passed unchanged to the ReqIF attribute value, however without a defined meaning.

 ### Relations